msdacsystems/Noteboard-release/README.md

 # Noteboard Release repository

-This repository is used for releasing versions of Noteboard application
+This repository is used for releasing versions of the Noteboard application

 ## About this project

 Noteboard is created as a utility application for composing and presenting plain text to other monitors.
+Built with Nextjs and Tauri

 ## Contact
 For issues and support, [contact us](mailto:msdacsystems@gmail.com).